Fabrication Services

 Heat treatment is performed by external partners.
 Availability and lead time vary by alloy.

-This integrated pathway is designed for prototype and pre-production validation.
+Designed for prototype and pre-production validation.
 Not intended for production volumes.

 Casting Pathways